silversub/terraform/provider/internet-services-resources.md

 ## `ibm_cis_waf_package`
 {: #cis-waf-package}

-Provides a {{site.data.keyword.cis_full_notm}} WAF package resource.
+Provides an {{site.data.keyword.cis_full_notm}} WAF package resource.
 This resource is associated with an {{site.data.keyword.cis_full_notm}} instance and a CIS domain resource.
-It allows to change WAF package settings of a domain of a {{site.data.keyword.cis_full_notm}} instance.
-It is also named as OWASP rule set.
+It allows to change WAF package settings of a domain of an {{site.data.keyword.cis_full_notm}} instance.
+It is also named as `OWASP` rule set.
 For more information, about WAF refer to [Web Application Firewall concepts](/docs/cis?topic=cis-waf-q-and-a).
 {: shortdesc}

 ### Sample IBM Cloud Provider plug-in for Terraform code